Kirthar Mountains: Mountain peaks

 The highest peak of the mountains is Zardak Peak at 9498 ft.
 The second tallest, Drakhel Hill, that was reported by British Army Corps of Engineers surveyed it as 8,135 ft (2,479 m) Barugh Hill, has a height that was reported in April 2009 as 7056 ft, although the British Army Corps of Engineers surveyed it as 7122 ft.
 Barugh Hill is the highest mountain in the Sindh portion of the Kirthars.
 Barugh, means "big fat mountain" in the Brahui language, the language of the Sasoli tribe, who still live in the area.
 Barugh Hill is situated a few miles north-west of the Gorakh Hill Station, which is situated at an elevation of 5688 ft.

 The next highest peak is the 6880 ft mountain Kutte-Ji-Kabar (Sindhi for "Dog's Grave"), also known as Kuchak-na-Kabar in Brahui.
 The mountain is located in a region claimed by the provincial governments of Sindh and Balochistan.
 As recorded in Folk Tales of Scinde and Guzerat (circa 1855), the mountain is named for a story in which a Brahui man is forced to leave his dog as collateral to a wealthy Hindu merchant in order to settle his debts.
 According to the tale, the dog chased after thieves who had stolen from the merchant, leading the merchant to free him and return to his master.
 The Brahui man thought the dog escaped and so was angry with the dog for his disobedience.
 The rejected dog died, and when the Brahui man came to learn of the true story, he felt remorseful and climbed to the top of the mountain in order to bury his dog.

 Other peaks include the Andraj Mountain at 6496 ft.
-There are also a number of other peaks of the Kirthar Mountains exceeding 5500 ft, which all receive occasional snowfall during the winter season.
+There are also a number of other peaks of the Kirthar Mountains exceeding 5500 ft, which all receive occasional heavy snowfall during the winter season.
 To the south the mountains decrease in size towards Bedor Hill, with a height of 3320 ft.